smapets/heuristics/README.md

 # heuristics
-A vanilla JS solution to a TSP
+A vanilla JS solution to a travelling salesman problem, developed and submitted as a class final project (M.Sc. in Applied Informatics, University of Macedonia)